 Of course, you can’t drop your coverage if you are already signed up only for liability insurance that is required by law.
 Nevertheless, there are instances when it makes perfect sense to drop more expensive collision and comprehensive insurance.

 If you drive an old car it is just not financially smart to have expensive insurance.
 Instead of paying so much for insurance, you can just buy another cheap car if anything happens.

-Still, if the liability insurance of your old vehicle is expensive too, consider purchasing a new car.
-It’s not worth it to pay more for insurance than the value of your car.
-Your insurance should typically be at least 10 times less than the value of the vehicle.
+Still, if the liability insurance of your old vehicle is expensive too, consider purchasing a new car or used car in a better condition.
+It’s not worth it to end up paying more over the years for insurance than the value of your car.
+Your insurance cost should be typically at least 10 times less than the value of the vehicle.